-- have done continuing professional development during the past year as required by the Commissioner’s Guidelines for Continuing Professional Development for Conveyancers
+- have done continuing professional development during the previous licence duration period as required by the Commissioner’s Guidelines for Continuing Professional Development for Conveyancers

 - lodge an application for renewal of a licence with NSW Fair Trading up to four weeks before the expiry date.

 If an application for renewal is not made by the expiry date, the licence expires.
 There is a uniform period of 3 months in which you can apply to have your expired licence restored.

 If you’re not happy with Fair Trading’s decision concerning the issue, renewal or restoration of a licence, or a discretionary condition placed on a licence, you can go to the NSW Civil and Administrative Tribunal.